 Here you will find a guide to setting up Google for Jobs with information on technical requirements as well as possible pitfalls.

 Some job portals offer parallel placement on Google for Jobs.
 The disadvantage here is that this is done automatically and the results are therefore not optimal.
 Furthermore, you have no possibility to optimise your job advertisement especially for Google.

 Using a Google for Jobs specialized solution like SEO for Jobs

-By specializing exclusively on Google for Jobs, it is possible to store all relevant information, e.g. also the company logo, and thus get the best out of the job advertisement.
+By specializing exclusively in Google for Jobs, it is possible to store all relevant information, e.g. also the company logo, and thus get the most out of the job ad.
 This is possible via an intuitive interface and without any intervention on the website.

 It is definitely worthwhile to take a closer look at Google for Jobs, to gather your own experience with the world's largest job board and to include it in your recruiting process.

-If you would like to delve further into the topic, we have prepared the most frequently asked questions and answers about Google for Jobs.More articles …
+If you would like to delve further into the topic, we have summarized the most frequently asked questions and answers about Google for Jobs.More articles …